inspec/inspec/docs-chef-io/content/inspec/matchers.md

 end
 ```

-- Compares strings that are not case-sensitive
+- String comparisons are not case-sensitive

 ```ruby
 describe auditd_conf do